Recount shows Jacobson won Brooklyn Park mayoral election

 "Recounts don't normally change the results," said City Clerk Devon Montero.
 "But it does happen."

-It easily could have after Jacobson earned 3,415 votes to rival Hollies Winston's 3,414 votes according to results reported on election night.
+It easily could have after Jacobson earned 3,415 votes to rival Hollies Winston's 3,414, according to results reported on election night.
 The close margin prompted Winston to ask for Thursday's recount, which doubled Jacobson's margin of victory after one ballot in question was deemed a vote for her.

 Scores of observers watched the team of six election judges and city staff from across the table as counters placed ballots from each of the city's 24 precincts separated into piles for each candidate, then meticulously counted and tallied each one.